GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/UsingDocker.rst

 [Unsupported] Developing inside Docker with precompiled TPL binaries
 ====================================================================

-For development purposes, you may want to use the publicly available docker images or the OSX tarball instead of compiling them yourself.
+For development purposes, you may want to use the publicly available docker images instead of compiling them yourself.
 While this is possible and this page will help you in through this journey, please note that *this is not officially supported by the GEOSX team that reserves the right to modify its workflow or delete elements on which you may have build your own workflow*.

 There are multiple options to use the exposed docker images.